 An important part of MKA’s vision is to share skills with our community.
 Music is a powerful tool to help children who are non-verbal to express themselves.
 Nii Noi Nortey (our music teacher) is passionate and dedicated to working with children with special needs.
 As part of our programme, he visits the Accra Psychiatric Hospital weekly with his colleague, Nii Otoo (drums and guitar) and plays for the children and Nurses.
 Sometimes, JC Abbey, Puppeteer, joins the team.
 After the session in the Children's Ward, they go to CAROSS, the special school situated inside the Hospital.
 The joy and release of the children is clear to see in the small boy to the right of the photograph who is so gleeful.

 Kofi Moses captured the hearts of the the BBC film crew during the filming sessions at MKA because he was so open and clearly enjoyed the camera.
-Kofi attends MKA once a week to join Ruby Class for lessons in Literacy and Numeracy.
+Kofi attends MKA twice a week to join SA3_b for lessons in Literacy and Numeracy.
 Kofi also has Speech Therapy and Physio therapy.
-He is accompanied by Samson Baidoo, special needs teacher from Children's Ward of the Accra Psychiatric Hospital.
-Kofi's weekly trip to MKA is sponsored by Teachers Beyond Borders and by MKA.

 As part of MKA's Outdoor Education programme all students visited Tornu, in the Volta Region, to study Rural Life in Ghana.
 As part of this three day residential trip, students joined the local JSS to see how the school day went in rural Ghana.
 In exchange, students from Tornu visited MKA last week to drum and dance during our parent's Open Day.